-We have access to a range of specialist services and with the pupil's and family's consent, will have regular contact with the service to review the support and consider next steps, as part of monitoring the pupils' Individual Care Plan.
+We have access to a range of specialist services and with the pupil's and family's consent, will have regular contact with the service to review the support and consider next steps.

 School referrals to a specialist service will be made by the Mental Health Lead following the assessment process and in consultation with the pupil and his/her parents and carers.
 Referrals will only go ahead with the consent of the pupil and parent/carer and when it is the most appropriate support for the pupil's specific needs.